Concrete Crushing Permit and Light Industrial Zoning Sought for 5850 Elliott Reeder Road

 Lack of Communication

 In January 2025, NEFW discussed the potential for further development with Hall’s representatives.
 No further negotiations occurred.
 On Dec.9, 2025, City staff notified D11 Councilperson Jeanette Martinez that a case would be coming before the Zoning Commission on Jan.14.
 NEFW and the District 11 Councilperson’s office were left with little time to inform their communities.
-Rules regarding zoning protests were revised in the 89th Legislative Session, shortening notification timelines and raising thresholds for successful protests.
-The timing of the filing so close to the holidays compressed the timeline further.
+The timing of the filing so close to the holidays seems calculated.

 Rezoning vs CUP